29jm/29jm.github.io/_posts/2019-09-21-setting-up-the-environnement.markdown

 ### Compile & Run

+*Updated on 19/12/19 to match the new buildsystem*

 All that's left to do is compiling the kernel and running it.
 You can do both in one command with
 {% highlight shell %}
-./qemu.sh
+make qemu
 {% endhighlight %}
 ![SnowflakeOS](/assets/sos-challenge.png)

 I won't detail the build system too much; it was heavily inspired by the wiki's and that of other hobby OSes.
-The gist of it is that `qemu.sh` calls `iso.sh` which in turn calls `build.sh`, and that final script runs `make` for both the `kernel` and `libc` folders.
+The gist of it is that submakefiles are called first to copy their headers to an LFS-looking environment (the *sysroot* directory), and then in a second pass to build their respective projects and copy binaries, while respecting the dependencies listed in the root Makefile.

 [osdev cross]: https://wiki.osdev.org/GCC_Cross-Compiler
 [binutils]: https://www.gnu.org/software/binutils/